Data-Efficient RLVR via Off-Policy Influence Guidance: Influence Estimation in RLVR

 \subsection{Final Solution}

-In order to eliminate the bias of the gradient norm caused by different lengths and pass rates, following \citet{xia2024less}, we normalize the gradient features before inner product, which is equivalant to computing the \texttt{cossim}.
+In order to eliminate the bias of the gradient norm caused by different lengths and pass rates, following \citet{xia2024less}, we normalize the gradient features before taking the inner product, which is equivalent to computing cosine similarity.

 Combining the off-policy gradient estimation and sparse random projection, denote $\widetilde{g}_\beta = \mathcal P_{\text{ sparse}} ~\widehat{g}_\beta$, the practical computation of off-policy influence $\widehat{\text{Inf}}_\beta(\pi_\theta; s_0, s_0')$ can be formulated as $\widetilde{\text{Inf}}_\beta(\pi_\theta; s_0, s_0')$: